Harvard Brigham and Women’s Hospital/Boston Children’s Hospital Medicine-Pediatrics Residency

 Residents create and revise the outpatient teaching curriculum each year based on resident need and feedback.
 The backbone of this curriculum is the pre or post clinic teaching session, which provides a time for group discussion of cases and common ambulatory problems.
 Residents also have the opportunity to supplement their primary care education with electives such as medical management and outpatient specialty electives such as dermatology, rheumatology, orthopedics, and diabetes care.
 Residents can also take advantage of primary care electives where they visit other Med-Peds clinic sites to see a variety of clinic practices and models.

 Many of our graduates have pursued careers in primary care in locations as varied as Boston, Philadelphia, Washington, New Hampshire, and several Indian Health Service locations.
-Several of our graduates have pursued leadership careers in primary care, such as Soma Stout, a Med-Peds physician who also serves as the Medical Staff President at Cambridge Health Alliance and Co-Medical Director at Revere Family Health (featured on CNN discussing the crisis in primary care).
+Several of our graduates have pursued leadership careers in primary care, such as Somova Saha, a Med-Peds physician who also serves as the Medical Staff President at Cambridge Health Alliance and Co-Medical Director at Revere Family Health (featured on CNN discussing the crisis in primary care).
 Graduates have also pursued General Academic Medicine and Pediatrics Fellowships, Robert Wood Johnson Clinical Scholars Program, Global Women’s Health Fellowship, and Primary Care Fellowships

 Racial & Social Justice